livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

   })
 ```

 Apart from the general settings (`renderSettings`) you define an entry for each teaser (`teasers`) giving it the Livingdocs component (from the design) that should be used for rendering as well as a mapping of metadata values to component directives.
-See our guide on [teaser previews]({{< ref "/reference-docs/server-configuration/teaser-preview-config.md" >}}) for more details.
+See our guide on [teaser preview guide]({{< ref "/guides/editor/teaser-preview" >}}) for more details.

 ## Desk-Net
 *has UI support*

-We advise you to setup the Desk-Net configuration from the "Project Setup" entry of the same name.
-There is also a [video](https://vimeo.com/368750546) explaining the setup.
+We advise you to setup the Desk-Net configuration in the Editor via the "Project Setup" entry.

 See our [Desk-Net plugin guide]({{< ref "/guides/integrations/desknet" >}}) for comprehensive infos (custom code parts require enterprise version).